Focused Ultrasound Therapy

 Focused ultrasound is an early-stage, non-invasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with calcifications on their heart valves.
 This novel technology focuses beams of ultrasonic energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.
 Where the beams converge, the ultrasound produces a variety of therapeutic effects enabling calcified deposits on the valves to be treated.

 This approach uses pulsed cavitational focused ultrasound, also known as histotripsy, which delivers high intensity ultrasound to the target where it alters the structure of the calcium deposits on the valve, which improves the valves ability to open and improves blood flow.
 This is similar to lithotripsy, which is used on kidney stones.
 The mechanism for histotripsy is that tiny microbubbles form and impact the target tissue resulting in fragmentation of the calcium deposits, which enables better valve opening.
-This work is still at an early stage, and more research is needed before it can progress to clinical trials.

 The primary option for treatment of calcification of the heart valves is surgery.
 For certain patients, focused ultrasound could provide a non-invasive alternative to surgery with less risk of complications and lower cost.